peacefulBBQ/epa141A-model/README.md

 ### Output
 All outputs related to Robustness are saved in folder `saved_runs/robustness_measures`.
-The outcomes and scenarios used to run the model are saved in `saved_runs/robustness_measures`.
+The outcomes are saved in `outcomes.pkl`, while scenarios used to run the model are saved in `experiments.pkl`.
 Plot results are saved in `saved_runs/robustness_measures/image`